If you’re in a relationship and going through the menopause, there can be a lot of disruption.

 It’s cliché, but we all know that relationships are hard work.
 They’re effort.
 You might not be able to control your body and mind every second of the day, but you can put in effort to add in a bit of time for the relationship.
 What better way to make time than on holiday?
 But planning a romantic getaway isn’t always that easy…

 Firstly, you’ve got to be real with yourself.
 A hot and sunny beach trip might sound like the perfect romantic trip but if you’re just going to be suffering through hot sweats and be self-conscious in your swimsuit the whole time you’re there.
 You’re going to be thinking a lot less about the romance and a lot more about yourself.
 Travelling with the menopause adds a few hurdles and challenges which can completely be overcome, but need to be factored in.
 Basically, be prepared.
-Bring your cooling spray, your CBD (if you can), your HRT, your breathable clothing, your moisturizers (for outside and in), and really any and everything you’ll need to feel normal.
+Bring your cooling spray, your CBD (make sure the country you go to allows you to use CBD products), your HRT, your breathable clothing, your moisturizers (for outside and in), and really any and everything you’ll need to feel normal.

 Just because you’re on holiday, doesn’t mean your symptoms are.